 Recently a friend of mine shared her struggle with this idea.
 She works as a full-time teacher and has three kids under 12.
-At her school, there tend to be two groups of teachers those that are young having babies and those that are nearing retirement.
-Recently, a lot of the other younger teachers have started having babies, and one of the traditions is to prepare them meals.
+There tend to be two groups of teachers at her school: those that are young, having babies, and those that are nearing retirement.
+Recently, many other younger teachers have started having babies, and one of the traditions is to prepare them meals.
 My friend loves this idea; she remembers how much it meant to her to get these meals when she had her kids, and she empathizes with new mothers.
-Those nearing retirement are willing to participate in the meal program but only half-heartedly and the new mom’s although they appreciated it when they got meals are just too overwhelmed to participate.
+Those nearing retirement are willing to participate in the meal program but only half-heartedly, and the new mom’s although they appreciated it when they got meals are just too overwhelmed to participate.

-So Susan has become the primary champion of the meal program–she has found her self-running the whole program and cooking 2-3 meals a week for the new moms to pick up the slack for the teachers.
+So Susan has become the primary champion of the meal program–she has found her self-running the whole program and cooking 2-3 meals a week for the new moms to pick up the teachers’ slack.
 She said to me, “I barely have enough energy to cook for my family now, and that is where I want to be spending my energy.”
-When I asked her why she just didn’t just stop she said, “Those first couple of weeks are so hard and having meals is so helpful.”
-To which I asked, “Why do you have to be the one to do it all?” ” I am sure these woman have other friends and family who can make meals.
-It sounds like this tradition has run it’s course at your school and it is time for one of the new mom’s to pick up the slack or for it to die. ”
+When I asked her why she didn’t stop, she said, “Those first couple of weeks are so hard and having meals is so helpful.”
+To which I asked, “Why do you have to be the one to do it all?” ” I am sure these women have other friends and family who can make meals.
+It sounds like this tradition has run its course at your school, and it is time for one of the new mom’s to pick up the slack or for it to die. ”